General Registration Requirements

 *locally identified high burden countries not meeting WHO definition of >20/100,000

-For all students who have resided in a foreign country included on the High TB Burden Country List 2018 (see table above) during the last five (5) years for a consecutive period of five (5) or more months, one of the following is required:
+For all students who have resided in a foreign country included on the High TB Burden Country List 2018, (see table above) for a consecutive period of four weeks, one of the following is required:

 - Evidence of a negative tuberculin skin test (TST) or Quantiferon TB Gold blood test (QFT) and a negative symptom screen completed within 90 calendar days prior to registration, certified by a licensed physician or department of health.